RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 In this work, we provide the first open-source reference implementation of the free water contamination DTI model.
 All implementations are made in Python based on the descriptions provided in Hoy et al.'s original article.
-For speed optimization, all necessary standard DT processing steps used previously optimized functions freely available with the software package Diffusion Imaging in Python ([Dipy](http://nipy.org/dipy/),  [@Garyfallidis2014-zo]) and the optimization algorithms provided by the open-source software for mathematics, science, and engineering [Scipy](http://scipy.org/).
+For speed optimization, all necessary standard DT processing steps use previously optimized functions freely available with the software package Diffusion Imaging in Python ([Dipy](http://nipy.org/dipy/),  [@Garyfallidis2014-zo]) and the optimization algorithms provided by the open-source software for mathematics, science, and engineering [Scipy](http://scipy.org/).